jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 My current commute is roughly 1 hour, half of which is by train.
 I live in central Twente, and I use my commute to write fantasy novels.
 My next job should both enable me to keep doing this, but at the same time be close enough that I actually get to see my family.
 In practice this means that unless you're located close to the train station in either Deventer or Zwolle then I'm probably not interested.

+### I have a job in central Twente, actually

+Too close, that way can't do anything useful during my commute.

+#### Why is that a problem?

+Because I'm fucking telling you it's a problem.

+### How about Arnhem?
+That's in the east, right?

+It's also a bit farther west and south than Twente.
+Commute is 1.5 to 2 hours.

-### We have a job in Amsterdam
+### We have a job in Amsterdam, Rotterdam, The Hague, Utrecht or Eindhoven

 That's great!
-Go bother somebody else!
+Go bother somebody who actually lives near there.

 ### We have a job in Bavaria